MF 233 : Structuring your book like “building blocks”

 Think of folders as containers.
 These are organization tools that earmark chapters, parts or sections of your manuscript.

 You can set up your manuscript template any way you like.
 Some writers use folders for each chapter and have one document per folder or several to subdivide the chapters into chunks.
-Other writers, like Andy and me, use the folders as “parts” with many documents per part as individual chapters.
+I use the folders as “parts” with many documents per part as individual chapters.

 How you organize and subdivide your book is entirely up to you.
 Scrivener folders and docs are extremely flexible and can be tailored to big chunks or granular bites.
 I recommend using a format that helps you stay on track and task with your daily or weekly writing goals, keeps you organized, and works logically with your ideation outline according to BME (beginning-middle-end).